soasme/nim-markdown/README.md

 Priorities:

-* Feature complete and correctness.
-* Documentation & tutorial.
+* Provide a correct implementation of GitHub Flavored Markdown Specification, or notably referred to as [GFM](https://github.github.com/gfm/). (#4)
-* Support controlling options, for example, escaping, text wrapping, html sanitize, etc.
+* Support more controlling options, for example, escaping, text wrapping, html sanitize, etc.
-* Refactor the codebase in a extension friendly way.
+* Write tutorial & document on how to extend this library.
+* Support converting from HTML to Markdown. (#1)
 * Benchmark.
-* Support converting from HTML to Markdown.

 Features: